 There are so many inspiring places to visit around the world that are worth visiting for photography and travel combined.
 If you love to do photography while traveling, let these locations inspire you to plan a trip soon and experience gorgeous landscape, exotic locals, exciting urban areas and magnificent views.
 Check out the most beautiful places in the world below to photograph and the top spots to look out for in capturing those perfect moments.

 Most beautiful places to visit and photograph

 I’ve asked my travel photographers and travel writers to suggest some of the most scenic and photo worthy places to visit around the world for inspiration.
 These are broken down into different regions around the world for inspiration and for you to see some well known or off the beaten locations that are up and coming and worth traveling to.
-Take a look at all of these inspiring photography destinations for you to visit now.
+Take a look at all of these inspiring photography destinations of the most beautiful places in the world to photograph for you to visit and enjoy now.